Jocky Wilson: Post-retirement

 Many stories of Jocky Wilson tell of his heavy drinking.
 John Lowe said of Wilson "one minute he could be the nicest man on Earth and the next extremely offensive, to say the least.
 I've lost count of the amount of times he'd come up to me and said 'Sorry about last night'.
 I would always reply 'why?
 What did you do?' and he'd say 'oh it wasn't you then?'
 He would then proceed to apologise to everyone he'd been with the previous night, until he found out if he'd upset anyone".
-On one occasion, Jocky was banned for verbally abusing an official.
+In 1982, Jocky was banned for several months for "insulting behaviour" towards an official.
 Just before going onstage for a World Cup match in 1983, Jocky Wilson ran towards Eric Bristow and kicked him hard.
 The two were separated by officials and entered the stage to play their match.
 After Eric had beaten him, Jocky said "I've got to try to beat you somehow".
 Bristow said "One minute I wanted to tear him apart, the next we were at the bar having a drink".
 Bristow said "deep down, I think he liked me, and I had a soft spot for him".
 Away from the darts world, Wilson was very different.
-"He was a lovely, quiet, firm family man," said Denis Madden, who conducted Wilson's funeral service and Madden went on to say "Jocky Wilson never wanted to become famous or in the spotlight.
+"He was a lovely, quiet, firm family man," said Denis Madden, who conducted Wilson's funeral service.
+Madden went on to say "Jocky Wilson never wanted to become famous or in the spotlight.
 Jocky would be the first to tell you that work in its own right was a means to an end, all he wanted out of it was to provide well for his wife and family."

 Personal life

-In 1982, during the Falklands War, Wilson was temporarily banned from competing in darts tournaments after he was involved in "an unseemly brawl" with an official during a championship.
+In 1982, during the Falklands War, Wilson was banned from competing in darts tournaments after he clashed with an official during a championship.
 According to Wilson's obituary in The Scotsman, this resulted from a remark allegedly by the official relating to Wilson's wife, who was named Malvina (the Argentine name for the Falkland Islands is "Islas Malvinas").
-He received a temporary ban which stopped him from defending his Unipart trophy title.
+He received a ban of several months which stopped him from defending his Unipart trophy title.

 Wilson frequently consumed sweets and generally refused to brush his teeth, stating: "My Gran told me the English poison the water".
 He had lost his last tooth by the age of 28.
 Following his 1982 World title win, he paid £1,200 for dentures, but later complained that the dentures made him belch when drinking.